Silencer (band)

 Despite their short musical career, Silencer is considered to be one of the most significant bands in the depressive/suicidal black metal subgenre, having achieved a cult following in the black metal underground.
 The band has never performed live or given any official interviews.

 History

 Early years

 Silencer was formed in 1995 as a solo project of guitarist/bassist Andreas Casado, under the pseudonym Leere.
 At some point prior to 1998, Nattramn was enlisted as the band's vocalist and lyricist.

 In late 1998, with the help of session drummer Jonas Mattsson, Silencer released their first professional demo, which was composed of a single, eleven-minute song titled "Death - Pierce Me".

 Death - Pierce Me

 In July 2000, Silencer began recording their album Death - Pierce Me (2001), which was released by Prophecy Productions.
 Recording sessions included a total of three members performing on the album, which included Steve Wolz (Bethlehem and Imperia) playing drums.
+The album also included a re-recording of the "Death - Pierce Me" demo song as the opening track.

-The song "Sterile Nails and Thunderbowels" had a promotional video released for it, which features footage from the 1990 experimental horror film Begotten by E. Elias Merhige.
+The song "Sterile Nails and Thunderbowels" had a promotional video released for it, which features footage from the 1989 experimental horror film Begotten by E. Elias Merhige.